wesmith/IMUtest/README.md

 low-pass filtering.
 A series of plots have been produced to link to a discussion of these results below.
 The two parameters that were varied from one plot to the other were the *alphaACC* and the *alphaMAG*.

-*_alphaACC_* This is a float between 0 and 1, that is defined in IMUtest.ino. _alphaACC_ ~ 1 weights the gyro very
+**alphaACC**  This is a float between 0 and 1, whose value is defined in IMUtest.ino. _alphaACC_ ~ 1 weights the gyro very heavily in the accelerometer/gyroscope complementary filter, and _alphaACC_ ~ 0 weights the accelerometer very heavily.
+Values around 0.95 appear to be optimum: values lower than this produce noisy roll, pitch, and heading results, and values closer to 1 produce values of roll, pitch, and heading that tend to drift over time due to gyroscope drift.

-heavily in the complementary filter, and _alphaACC_ ~ 0 weights the accelerometer very heavily.
-Typically values around 0.95 appear to be optimum: values lower than this produce noisy results, values closer to 1 tend to drift.
+**alphaMAG**  As with *alphaACC*, this is a float between 0 and 1, whose value is again defined in IMUtest.ino.
+Unlike the complementary filter parameter *alphaACC*, *alphaMAG* is a weighting factor for a simple low-pass magnetometer filter, since there is no corresponding 'magnetic gyroscope' to use in smoothing the magnetometer data. _alphaMAG_ ~ 1 is a very strong smoothing filter, and _alphaMAG_ ~ 0 is a very weak filter.

 **_5/19/17 UPDATE_**